FergusDevelopmentLLC/geodev-node-rest/README.md

 #### Populate MongoDB collections

-Basically we are going to export the PostgreSQL tables to csv and then import those csv files into MongoDB collections.
+From here we export the PostgreSQL tables just populated and creates to csv files and then import those csv files into MongoDB collections.

 ##### Export fedland table to csv
 ~~~~